Setting up Minecraft Server on Ubuntu or Debian

 FTP or File Transfer Protocol: 21

-When you install the Minecraft servers, the default settings currently only allow SSH traffic to be able to access this server and block every other request.
+When you install the Minecraft servers on Ubuntu or Debian, the default settings currently only allow SSH traffic to be able to access this server and block every other request.
 Minecraft uses the port 25565 to allow connections to a server which means you need to enable traffic to pass through this port.
 For more information, see How to Configure a Firewall with UFW.

 You can also add a firewall rule using the ufw by running the following command: